shudnal/CircletExtended/package/thunderstore/CircletExtended/README.md

 Customize circlet light.
 Every circlet preserve its own state.
 Upgrade circlet to have new features: putting on top, overload and demister.

-If you like darker nights you can also check [Firefly](https://thunderstore.io/c/valheim/p/shudnal/Firefly/) mod.
+If you want another light sources you can also check [Firefly](https://thunderstore.io/c/valheim/p/shudnal/Firefly/) and [HipLantern](https://thunderstore.io/c/valheim/p/shudnal/HipLantern/) mods.

+To make nights darker you can use [GammaOfNightLights](https://thunderstore.io/c/valheim/p/shudnal/GammaOfNightLights/) mod.

 ## Features
 * change the light color